PostHog/posthog.com/contents/blog/introducing-hogql.md

 Today, we're excited to announce a major new feature which we're making available to all users as a public beta on PostHog Cloud.
 It's called HogQL and it's a new query language which makes it easier to interrogate your data directly.

 Not only that, but the introduction of HogQL brings with it other updates, including a new event explorer (previously the Live Events view), and the ability to use HogQL expressions within insights.
-We think that PostHog's existing insights will remain valuable for the vast majority of queries, but HogQL is an alternative when they just don't fit the bill.
+We think that PostHog's existing insights will remain valuable for the vast majority of queries, but HogQL gives them a massive upgrade when it comes to detailed analysis, and provides an alternative when off-the-shelf insights don't fit the bill.

 Speaking of bills, HogQL is free for all users while it's in public beta - all we ask is that you share any feedback you have with it either via the PostHog Slack, or by [filing an issue on our repo](https://github.com/PostHog/).